Your browser is not optimized for viewing this website.

 with Kyle Tasch

-Learn the skills of improvisation, including scene creation and team dynamics at Improve Your Improv on Thursdays, Aug 21 through Oct 2 in the Music Barn.
+Learn the skills of improvisation, including scene creation and team dynamics at Improve Your Improv on Thursdays, April 23 through June 4 from 6:30 to 8 p.m. in the Music Barn.

-Kyle Tasch returns to The Farms to teach this popular course, which will be jam-packed with improvisational fun that will use both short-form games and long-form scenes in its sessions.
+Instructor Kyle Tasch returns to The Farms to teach this popular course, which will be jam-packed with improvisational fun that uses both short-form games and long-form scenes.

-This will not be a place to sit down, hear lectures, and take notes, as students will be performing as much as possible!
-It will be a get-up-and-perform kind of class.
-The class will emphasize the mechanics needed to act out an entertaining and meaningful scene on the spot with no script.
+This will not be a class to sit down, hear lectures, and take notes.
+Students will be performing as much as possible to emphasize the mechanics needed to act out an entertaining and meaningful scene on the spot with no lines.
+There are many elements of improv that are not only useful on stage, but also in everyday life – wherever you might be put on the spot!

 Students who have already completed this class are welcome to join again.
 Beginners and those experienced in improv are all encouraged to join!